z669016/adventofcode-2017/README.md

 you would only remember the value inserted when current = 0, that would be the right answer.
 All other inserted values can be ignored.

+## Day 18
+Now this was a fun challenge ...
+I didn't want to introduce Threads, for that would also require correct synchronization.
+I'll keep that for another day.
+As the "compiler" methods are in the same class that run the instructions as Lambda's, having the Lambda's correct for part 2 is vital.
+A lambda compiled by CPU0, when executed in the context of CPU1 might still access variables of CPU0... a slightly different design with a seperate compiler class would have prevented that.
+A good test will detect these failures.
+Initially I was too lazy to write that test ... :-(